 Federal and International Regulations

 California is a pioneer on the data privacy front.
-The California Consumer Privacy Act of 2018, which goes into effect on January 1, 2020, is similar to the General Data Protection Regulation (GDPR).
-Companies that do business in California will be affected by this legislation.
+The California Consumer Privacy Act of 2018, which went into effect on January 1, 2020, is similar to the General Data Protection Regulation (GDPR).
+Companies that do business in California are affected by this legislation.

 At least some of the activity at the state level is in response to the European Union's enactment of the GDPR.
 Any company doing business in a nation that has adopted the GDPR must comply with its consumer protections regarding data privacy.
 The GDPR covers many types of data, including the following:

 - Personally identifiable data (e.g., names, addresses, date of births, Social Security numbers)

 - Web-based data (e.g., user location, IP address, cookies, and RFID tags)

 The bottom line is that U.S. businesses operating in multiple jurisdictions must consider these categories, as well as any other categories pertinent to their industry, as they segment the data they are holding.
 Understanding the data they hold is essential to instituting the right level of privacy safeguards.

 Understanding your data is the first step to securing data.
 The second step requires knowing the relevant laws and regulations your business must comply with.

 The third step is to stay alert for any indications of a breach.
 The sad truth is that many data breaches go on for quite a while before they are discovered.
 The time lapse between hack and discovery allows hackers to continue accessing vulnerable data.
 That makes constant monitoring an important aspect of any data security program.
 Watching for the signs of a breach — such as an unanticipated spike in bandwidth usage — can indicate a problem.